 I tried this back in 2015 back when I was breaking even in my business and I kept hitting an income plateau every month.
 I wrote out 25 affirmations about my money and my life that I knew I needed to work on that year.
-I taped it to the markerboard in my workspace and read them out loud every day.
+When I was done, I taped it to the markerboard in my workspace and read them out loud every day.
 By December, I’d accomplished everything on that list.

 Now that I’m dealing with some new money blocks, I wrote out another list of affirmations I’m working on this year and repeating the same process I took two years ago.

 Find a support system.